JuliaReach/juliareach-days-3/page/index.md

 We require those interested in participating in the event to register using the following google form: [TODO: ADD LINK TO GOOGLE FORM HERE].
-Optionally, participants' information will be displayed in the world map of the Participants section in this webpage.
-[TODO: ADD HYPERLINK TO THE PARTICIPANTS SECTION]
+Optionally, participants' information will be displayed in the world map of the [Participants](#participants) section in this webpage.

 \end{section}